pantheon-systems/documentation/source/content/guides/getstarted/06-addsite.md

 1. Search for and install the plugin.

    ![Searching for plugin on WordPress](../../../images/migrate-site-wp-search-plugin.png)

 1. Click **Activate**.

    ![Copying and pasting info](../../../images/migrate-site-wp-activate.png)

-1. Back in the browser tab containing your Pantheon dashboard, copy the machine token from the Pantheon Dashboard, then go back to the WordPress Dashboard on your existing site.
+1. Navigate back to the browser tab containing your Pantheon dashboard, copy the machine token from the Pantheon Dashboard, then go back to the WordPress Dashboard on your existing site.
 Paste the machine token and the site name, and click **Migrate**

    ![Copying and pasting info](../../../images/migrate-site-wp-activate-info.png)

-1. When the migration is complete, the **Migration completed successfully** page appears.
+ When the migration is complete, the **Migration completed successfully** page appears.

    ![Migration successful](../../../images/migrate-site-wp-successful.png)

-1. Return to Pantheon tab and click **Confirm migration progress**.
+1. Return to the Pantheon tab and click **Confirm migration progress**.
 Your site's dashboard appears.

 You have successfully migrated a site to its Pantheon Dev environment!